sergeville/logo-gallery/docs/test-data.md

 ### Relationship Generation
 - Nested comment structure with replies
 - Public and private collections
-- Like counts for comments
-- Even distribution of favorites
 - Realistic content generation
 - Timestamp management for all relationships